datacamp/courses-introduction-to-python/chapter4.md

 Previously, you've worked with the height and weight of Major League Baseball players.
 Maybe it makes more sense to restructure all this information in a 2D Numpy array, or a matrix if you will.
 This matrix should have 1015 rows, corresponding to the 1015 baseball players you have information on, and 2 columns, for height and weight.

-The MLB was as kind to pass you the data in a different structure: as a Python list of lists, where each sublist represents the height and weight of a single baseball player.
+The MLB was again very helpful and passed you the data in a different structure: as a Python list of lists, where each sublist represents the height and weight of a single baseball player.
 The name of this embedded list is `baseball`.

 Can you store the data as a 2D array to unlock the extra functionality?